Scout Award Projects

 - Meet with Town of Castle Rock POST Partners Program Coordinator

-- Submit a written proposal and obtain approval by Town of Castle Rock POST Partners Program Coordinator
+- Project approval by the Town of Castle Rock POST Partners Program Coordinator

 - Submit a scout application (PDF)